If you’re looking to create a blog and make money, understanding how to increase a conversion rate is key. So what exactly is conversion rate?

 You don’t want over half your readers leaving right when they get to your site.
-This means all that great content you’re writing and great linking you’re making to other content is going completely unnoticed and unappreciated.
+This means all that great content you’re writing and all the great linking you’re making is going completely unnoticed.
 For this reason, we structure our content for maximum engagement immediately as our readers arrive.

 Keeping Your Audience Engaged: The APP Method for Writing a Blog Post

-The APP method is all about getting to the point and cutting to the chase.
-On the internet, you only have a few seconds to work with when it comes to grabbing your audience’s attention.
-So it’s important to take full advantage of this fact and make that content above the fold that much more attention grabbing.
+On the internet, you only have a few seconds to grab your audience’s attention.
+So it’s important to take full advantage of this and make the content “above the fold” that much more attention grabbing.

 What is Above the Fold Content?

 Above the fold content is that content that you see immediately upon arriving at a website without scrolling down.
 Have you ever gotten to a website and been greeted by a wall of text?
-No bueno.
-Your reader will be hitting the back button before your images even load.
+Never greet your reader with a wall of text!
+They’ll be hitting the back button before your images even load.